Moist, fluffy small batch vanilla bean cupcakes topped with a vanilla bean buttercream.

 - To a medium sized mixing bowl, add the flour, baking powder, salt, sugar, and cubed butter.
 Use a hand mixer or a stand mixer fitted with the paddle attachment to beat the mixture together until the butter has completely combined with the dry ingredients and no lumps remain.

-- Add in the oil, egg white, vanilla, and buttermilk.
+- Add in the oil, egg white, vanilla bean paste, sour cream, and milk.
 Whisk the ingredients together just until a cohesive batter has formed.

 - Distribute the batter evenly between the six liners.
-Bake for 15-18 min., or until a toothpick inserted in the center of the cupcakes comes out clean.
+Bake for 15-18 min., or until a toothpick inserted in the center of the cupcakes comes out with only a few moist crumbs.

 Vanilla Bean Buttercream